commodityvectors/circus/docs/source/index.rst

 To learn more about sockets, see :ref:`sockets`.

-To understand why it's a killer feature, read :ref:`whycircussockets`.
+To understand why it's a killer feature, read :ref:`whycvec_circussockets`.

 Controlling Circus